gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 ## Feedback

-The feedback from students was largely very positive.
+The feedback from students was very positive.
 Most students found the training extremely useful to them.

 ![bar chart titled "How useful was the training".
 79 responses.
 79,7% gave a 5; 17,7% gave a 4.](/assets/images/smorg-f-useful.png)